 Behind every successful product is a designer who created the look and feel of the product.
 The User eXperience (UX) and User Interface (UI) of a product are incredibly important, few people want to use a product that’s unattractive or difficult to navigate.
 Because of this, UX and UI designers have become hot commodities, with more and more businesses offering competitive salaries to find a dedicated designer for their software or web app.

-How do you become a UX/UI designer?
-In this guide, we are going to answer that question.
-We’ll give you all the information you need to decide on the path you’ll take to become a UX/UI designer.
+In this guide, we are going to cover how to become a UI or UX designer.
+We’ll give you all the information you need to decide on the path you’ll take to become a one.
 We’ll also share some helpful resources about expected salaries, the responsibilities of a UX/UI designer, and more.

-A UX designer is someone who designs how users will experience a product.
-They will help craft a product that is easy to use and navigate through.
+UX design is the process of designing how users will experience a product.
+They employ programming, visual design, usability testing, and psychology to craft a product that’s easy to use and navigate.
 UX designers accomplish this by thinking about the potential challenges customers may face with a product.
 They will also make changes to a design or feature based on their research to ensure customers can easily understand how to use a product.

-UI designers, on the other hand, are responsible for creating the overall design of a product.
+UI designers, on the other hand, are responsible for creating the overall graphic design of a product.
 They will choose the colors used for a site, and make sure the font is readable for as many people as possible.
-They will also consider accessibility features for a design, and the overall style each element will use.
-UI designers will use the information that UX designers gather to make aesthetically pleasing and functional designs to meet a certain set of specifications.
+They will also consider accessibility features for a product, and the overall style each element will use.

 UX/UI Designer Job Description - What Does a UX/UI Designer Do?